Skip to Content

 Before our offer expired, the carriers agreed to pay the combined policy limits of $2.5 million.
 The owners and landlords were foreign immigrants who were considered by many to be “penny wise, pound foolish.”
 We know local jurors in King County would likely not take kindly to a landlord who prioritized saving some money over protecting the safety of their tenants.
 This death was completely avoidable if the landlord had followed the safety rules of the city of Remond.

 To learn more about Kornfeld Law and our wrongful death representation, you can browse our recent verdicts and settlements.
-You can also speak with one of our Seattle attorneys by dialing (425) 657-5255 and requesting a FREE consultation.
+You can also speak with one of our Kirkland attorneys by dialing (425) 657-5255 and requesting a FREE consultation.